Jay-Stokes/Jay-Stokes.github.io/_pages/publications.md

 ## Bot Detection

-Greg Buehrer, Jack W. Stokes, and Kumar Chellapilla, A Large Scale Study of Automated of Automated Web Search Traffic, International Workshop on Adversarial Information Retrieval on the Web (AIRWEB), Beijing, April 22, 2008.
+Greg Buehrer, Jack W. Stokes, and Kumar Chellapilla, <a href="../files/buehrerairweb2008.pdf">A Large Scale Study of Automated of Automated Web Search Traffic</a>, International Workshop on Adversarial Information Retrieval on the Web (AIRWEB), Beijing, April 22, 2008.

 Greg Buehrer, Jack W. Stokes, Kumar Chellapilla, <a href="../files/ClassAutoSearchTraffic.pdf">Classification of Automated Web Traffic</a>, Chapter in Weaving Services and People on the World Wide Web, Editors: Irwin King, Ricardo Baeza-Yates, Springer, 2009, pp 3-26.